mangoliou/container-station-web-doc/container.rst

-    image           String     v     v      Assign a base image to the container tag             String     v     v      lxc is 'latest' autostart       Boolean    v     v      Automatically start the container after reboot entrypoint      String           v      Overwrite the default ENTRYPOINT of the image command         String           v      Run a command in container user            String           v      Username or UID
+    image           String     v     v      Assign a base image to the container tag             String     v     v      lxc is 'latest' autostart       Boolean    v     v      Automatically start the container after reboot privileged      Boolean          v      Give extended privileges to this container entrypoint      String           v      Overwrite the default ENTRYPOINT of the image command         String           v      Run a command in container user            String           v      Username or UID